 - Mechanical flexing stress, such as that from strong wind

 - Tensile stress, such as that from the weight of the glass itself

 - Thermal stress due to the absorption of solar radiation

 - Twisting stress from the movement of the building

-Security window film can also be fitted to residential glass and sliding doors, especially in areas with children and other high risk areas.
+Security window film can also be fitted to residential glass and sliding doors, especially in areas with children and other high-risk areas.
 In commercial buildings, the film can be used in retail stored to prevent a break-in.
-Otherwise, normal glass would easily break and collapse if a hard object was thrown towards it, giving the robber a chance to reach items inside and remove them.
+Otherwise, the normal glass would easily break and collapse if a hard object was thrown towards it, giving the robber a chance to reach items inside and remove them.
 Fortunately, the noise and time delay is sufficient to deter most would-be robbers.

 as a sensor and can detect motion and capture video, all of which will be sent along with the alert to the second phone.
 With Presence, you can set up as many sensors (mobile phones) to monitor different areas of your home.